transifex/txgh/README.md

 tx.config - This is a configuration which maps the source file, languages, and target translation files.
 It is based on this specification: http://docs.transifex.com/client/config/#txconfig

+---
+There is a check for both V1 and V2 Transifex webhook signatures, but the V1 signature implementation is no logger maintain.
+Changes in the webhook response may cause V1 signature calculation to be wrong.
+Make sure you use the latest master that include both checks.

 Getting Help
 ---
 You can always get additional help via [GitHub Issues](https://github.com/transifex/txgh/issues) or [Transifex support email](support@transifex.com)